pactus-project/PIPs/PIPs/pip-27.md

 This process ensures that for each new block added, one old block will be removed, keeping the store blocks up to the `RetentionBlocks` number.

 ### Importing Data

 Once a new node is initialized and before starting to sync with the network, it can download and import pruned data from a centralized server.
 This helps a pruned node sync faster.
+After downloading the data, the data can be verified:

+- All blocks should be valid and have a valid certificate.
+- All transactions should have a valid signature.
+- The state hash in the last block should be the same as the state hash of the downloaded data.
+- The last certificate should also be valid.

-### Import Data in Pactus Daemon
+#### Import Data in Pactus Daemon

 We need to add a new command named `import` to `pactus-daemon`.
 The `import` command shows a list of available databases that can be imported from a centralized server.
-Once the user chooses a database, it downloads and extracts it into the working directory.
+Once the file is selected and downloaded, it can be imported.
 If a database already exists, it should show an error before downloading.

-### Import Data in Pactus GUI
+#### Import Data in Pactus GUI

 The GUI can import data once the node initialization is done and before syncing.
 It can ask users if they want to run a Full Node or a Pruned Node.
 If they want to run a Full Node, the procedure is the same as before.
 If they want to run a Pruned Node, a dialog will be shown with the server address and a list of available files to download.
-Once the file is selected and downloaded, it can be imported in the same manner as the `import` command.
+Once the file is selected and downloaded, it can be imported.

 ## Exporting Data